 Option 4 - Standing Selection Committee Model

 Limited representation.
-Balanced it is not possible for one group to dominate another.
+Balanced so it is not possible for one group to dominate another.
 Need to consult back with relevant groups.
 Many meetings, more control, more information.
 May not be applicable for PDP?
 Good for specific choices between options.
 Could work if you have something limited in time and scope.

 Option 5 - EPDP Team Model

-Participation of SO/ACs is not always helpful, although there are issues that do affect everyone.
+Participation of SO/ACs during the EPDP phase could mean that some get a second chance on the topic, since their participation does not preclude them from providing Advice to the ICANN Board.

-No participants - is that a pro or a con?
+No participation from non-members - is that a pro or a con?
 In this case pro.

 Is this only desire where there is a short timeline?